Why Your Primary Residence is Not an Investment for FIRE

 Many plan to "downsize" in retirement to unlock equity.
 However, psychological factors often prevent this.
 Moving away from friends and family in your 60s is harder than it looks at 30.
 Furthermore, unless you move to a significantly lower-cost-of-living area, transaction costs and current market prices often eat the "profit" you expected to live on.
 Relying on a future sale is a speculative gamble, not a retirement plan.

-Mini-case examples
+Mini-case Examples

 Case 1: The "House-Rich" Couple.
 Mark and Sarah had a net worth of $1.5 million at age 45.
 However, $800,000 of that was equity in their Seattle home.
 Despite their high net worth, they only had $700,000 in liquid portfolios.
 Using a 4% withdrawal rate, they could only safely spend $28,000 a year—not enough to retire.
 They were forced to work another 8 years to build their liquid bridge fund, proving the home was a barrier to FIRE, not a catalyst.

 Case 2: The Strategic Renter.
 David opted to rent a modest apartment for $2,000/month in a high-growth tech hub while his peers bought $600,000 condos.
-He funneled his $120,000 "down payment" into VGT (Vanguard Information Tech ETF).
+He funнеled his $120,000 "down payment" into VGT (Vanguard Information Tech ETF).
 Over 10 years, his investment tripled, while his friends' condos appreciated by 40% before accounting for interest and taxes.
 David reached his FIRE number at 38, while his friends are still tethered to 30-year mortgages.

-Investment Comparison Table
+Comparison Table

-Feature Primary Residence Index Funds (VTSAX/VOO) Rental Property (REI)
+Feature Primary Home Index Funds

-Cash Flow Negative (Expenses) Positive (Dividends) Positive (Rent)
+Cash Flow Negative (Expenses) Positive (Dividends)

-Liquidity Very Low (30-60 days) High (T+2 days) Low (30-90 days)
+Liquidity Very Low (30-60 days) High (T+2 days)

-Utility Provides Shelter None Income Only
+Utility Provides Shelter None

 Common Mistakes

 The most frequent error is viewing "forced savings" (the principal portion of a mortgage payment) as a superior investment strategy.
 While it helps undisciplined savers, FIRE proponents are usually highly disciplined.
-For a disciplined investor, Auto-Invest features on M1 Finance or Schwab provide the same "forced" benefit without the overhead of a physical building.
+For a disciplined investor, Auto-Invest features on M1 Finance или Schwab provide the same "forced" benefit without the overhead of a physical building.

 Another error is over-improving the property.
 Remodeling a basement rarely returns 100% of its cost.
 From a FIRE perspective, a remodel is consumption, not an investment.
 If you spend $50,000 on a kitchen that adds $30,000 to the home value, you have just "consumed" $20,000 and locked up the remaining $30,000 in an illiquid box.